24f2007640/hospital-management-system/README.md

 # hospital-management-system
-This is my first academic and non academic project.
+This is my first academic  project.